linzhoucool/ObjectOrientedJavascript/template-literal-research-questions.md

 5. How do we concatenate template literals using the `+`?
 If it's possible, demostrate by writing your own example.

-6. How do we interpret variables in our strings using template literals?
+6. How do we use variables in our strings using template literals?
 Demonstrate by writing your own example.

-7. How do we interpret expressions in our strings using template literals?
+7. How do we use expressions in our strings using template literals?
 Demonstrate by writing your own example.

 8. Can we use HTML inside a template literal?
 If So, create a simple HTML skeletonsdocument inside a string literal. (feel free to include only the `html`, `head` and `body` tags)